twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 You point protocol revenues to a **revenue account** controlled by:

-- your DAO or multisig,
+- your DAO or multisig
 - and attn (dual control on configuration),

 with clear rules: